 This function is the main object extraction routine.
-It generates object catalogues for the purposes of astrometric and photometric calibration, generating catalogues of the form described in section 5.11.
+It generates object catalogues for the purposes of astrometric and photometric calibration, generating catalogues of the form described in section 5.12.
+As a final step each object is given a stellar/non-stellar classification.